nirmata/terraform-provider-nirmata/docs/resources/cluster_eks_registered.md

 # nirmata_cluster_registered Resource

-An existing eks cluster that is registered using local Kubernetes credentials.
+An existing eks cluster that is registered using the local Kubernetes credentials.

 ## Example Usage